 For over 25 years, Bill Oberlander has been repositioning brands from stagnant sales to unprecedented growth, from the back of store shelves to the front of shoppers’ minds, and from daunting humanitarian issues to unique solutions for social good.

-Bill introduced America to its favorite drink, Snapple, with the famous “Snapple Lady” campaign.
+Bill introduced the world to its favorite drink, Snapple, with the famous “Snapple Lady” campaign.
 He took a regional department store to national pop-culture fame, with the campaign that made Target into “Tar-Jay.”
 And he made the cell phone into a fashion accessory with two simple words- “Hello Moto.”
 And, with a decade of service to the Ad Council, he helped parents “Be the Boss of TV.”

 Bill resides in New York City, and is the father to his sons William and Bertram.